3 Tips For Selecting Decodable TextsJun 19, 2022

 - Texts should tell a story across the page and across the book.

 - Texts should avoid using awkward words (e.g. uncommon names) or awkward sentences (e.g. “Pip is it.”).

 - Texts should incorporate students likes and interests where possible.

 As I said at the start of this post, selecting decodable texts for use in the classroom isn’t quite as easy as simply asking other teachers for recommendations.

 My intention in sharing these selection tips isn’t to scare you off using decodable texts (as I know how valuable these books can be in supporting emergent readers) rather, it’s to empower you to deliver more effective phonics instruction by ensuring your students have high quality texts to match the explicit instruction they’re receiving.

 Do you have any other considerations when selecting these texts?
 Have you had a go at creating your own?
 I’d love to hear about it.
-Drop a reply in the comments section below or join in the conversation on the Oz Lit Teacher Facebook group.
+Join in the conversation on the Oz Lit Teacher Facebook group.

 Related Blog Posts